samzipper/HEAL-documentation/syllabus.md

 # The HEAL Syllabus
-This is a collection of papers and resources (by other people) that I find particularly good for 'getting your feet wet' with some of the research we do in HEAL.
+This is a collection of papers and resources (by other people) that I find particularly useful for 'getting your feet wet' with some of the research we do in HEAL.

 *denotes Kansas focus

 ## Groundwater sustainability